 One of those features in the 515 reversible spray tip.
 HomeRight Power Flo Pro also has a spray tip guard built into the unit which protects the tip from getting damaged if you drop it.

-The Power Control Knob allows you to adjust the pressure for spraying different paint mediums like stains and unthinned latex.
+The Power Control Knob is a great feature, letting you easily adjust the pressure to suit different coatings like stains or unthinned latex paints.

 For such a large sprayer, it only weighs 15 lbs.
 You can take this unit anywhere.
 The Power Flo Pro has a carrying handle for easier portability and it also swivels on its base.